Russia's military intervention in Ukraine not possible - official

 Russia favors a peaceful resolution of the crisis, she said.
 "We are supporting the Ukrainian people.
 We share the Orthodox Christian faith, are linked by the same humanitarian space, blood relations, and our feelings extend to the whole Ukrainian people.
 Of course, we cannot be indifferent to the fate of ethnic Russians living in the Crimea.
 They account for over 60% of the republic's (Crimean) population," Matviyenko said.

 The Federation Council will be watching further developments very closely and consider any infringement on the rights of nations and ethnicities inhabiting Ukraine unacceptable, she said.

 "We set up a temporary commission that includes senators representing the regions adjacent to Ukraine, and we shall be monitoring the events in Ukraine on a daily basis.
 We shall draft our proposals and recommendations because this (situation in Ukraine) is alarming in the border areas," Matviyenko said.

-"The authorities in Kyiv must think about the state's integrity and not provoke separatist sentiments with their actions and decisions," she said.
+"The authorities in Kiev must think about the state's integrity and not provoke separatist sentiments with their actions and decisions," she said.

 Constitutional acts must be passed through referendum only, which is why the authorities in the country's eastern regions "are rightly saying that 'no one asked or consulted us on this matter," the speaker said.